 Yet another issue faced by many assessments are they are too specific and only measure academic subjects.
 These assessments fall short in adequately picking and assessing the range of cognitive abilities required in the professional world.

-The same way in schools we have subjects such as math, English, and history, similarly, the corporate world also has ‘subjects’ or rather certain cognitive skills you need to be proficient in to be successful.
-Nearly all professional industries require the following cognitive skills: achieving tasks, designating; collaborating to achieve a target and self-analysis & adapting one’s behaviour accordingly.
+In the same way in schools we have subjects such as math, English, and history, similarly, the corporate world also has ‘subjects’ or rather certain cognitive skills you need to be proficient in to be successful.
+Nearly all professional industries require the following cognitive skills: achieving tasks, designating; collaborating to achieve a target and self-analysis & adapting one’s behavior accordingly.

 Enter Differential Aptitude Tests Next Generation (DAT) offered by TalentLens, a gold standard suite of assessments that measures cognitive abilities through several assessments.
 In this latest edition, DAT Next Generation combines cutting-edge Computerised Adaptive Testing Technology (CAT) to offer five new DAT tests, that too in many languages.
 In comparison to traditional forms of tests, CAT offers a new modern system of supplying item-banked tests with several benefits over the older versions of DAT.